ibm-cloud-docs/Cloudant/guides/replication_guide.md

 in-browser database that allows data to be replicated in both directions between the browser and {{site.data.keyword.cloudant_short_notm}}.
 Storing the data in a web browser on the client side allows web applications to function even without an internet connection.
-PouchDB can sync any changed data to and from {{site.data.keyword.cloudant_short_notm}} when an internet connection is present.
+PouchDB can synchronize any changed data to and from {{site.data.keyword.cloudant_short_notm}} when an internet connection is present.
 Setting up replication from the client side requires a few lines of JavaScript.

 #### Example JavaScript that uses PouchDB to enable replication